 I am a disabled fiction and nonfiction writer currently living in New York.
-I'm passionate about obscure trivia, great writing and disability rights/advocacy.
+My writing is inspired by my life and the odd people in it.
+I'm passionate about pop culture, obscure trivia and great writing.

 Ralph the Bargain Hunter

 When I think of thrifting, I often think of my great-uncle, Ralph.
 He was the king of bargains.
 He grew up during the Great Depression.
 It was in his nature to look for a good deal.